 3. If monitoring sites show your MIDAS system as being "offline/down", please be patient - our network and infrastructure are monitored round the clock, and our dedicated Service Status page will usually automatically update within a few minutes of an issue being detected.
 As soon as we have any additional information to convey we will do so through our Service Status page and/or via our Twitter Feed.

 If your MIDAS remains inaccessible for an extended period, you've checked that it's not a local problem (as described above), and there are still no updates on our Twitter Feed, and our Service Status page reports no issues, then please do contact us.

 After you've contacted us, do continue to keep your eye on both our Service Status page and Twitter Feed for further updates.
-If the problem you've reported is affecting a number of hosted customers, or our email systems, we may be unable to reply to individual emails as quickly as we can provide updates to all customers via our feed and Service Status page.
+If the problem you've reported is affecting a significant number of hosted customers, or our email systems, we may be unable to reply to individual emails as quickly as we can provide updates to all affected customers via our Twitter feed and Service Status page.

 ← Return to Knowledgebase